 The above guidelines refer specifically to the new law introduced for the autonomous region of Comunidad Valenciana.
 This is where they mention tourist rentals for anything 10 days or shorter.
 Of course, this also provides opportunities for medium-term rentals, which is now from 11 days to 11 months.
 No specific license is needed for this.
 The same, of course, applies to long-term rentals from 11 months.

-Do you have more questions on this topic, or do you have another question or want advice on what is interesting in this market now as an investment and/or rental?
+Want advice on what is interesting in this market now as an investment and/or rental?
 Feel free to contact us.